thynnine/pysic/running.rst

 One can simply feed the source code to an interpreter which reads and interprets it during run.
 The Python interpreter can also perform calculations, read and write files, render graphics, etc. making Python a powerful tool for scripting.
-Python is also an object based language enabling sophisticated :ref:`object oriented programming <objects>`.
+Python is also an object based language enabling sophisticated :ref:`object oriented` programming.

 In computational physics codes, the most common method of performing the calculations is to have the program read input files to extract the necessary parameters, perform the simulation based on